mobsenpai/sugoi/.github/README.md

 > `Clipmenu` is used as clipboard.
 It needs some configuration, so research on your own, or replace with something else.

-> Uncomment this line in `evil/init.lua` to enable brightness osd.
+> Uncomment these lines in `evil/init.lua` to enable specific functions.
+For battery widget, also uncomment in `themes/gruva/init.lua` in wibar widgets.

+> brightness & battery are WIP

 ```
 require("evil.brightness")
+require("evil.battery")
 ```

 ## 💡 Acknowledgements